remaro-network/ROSAR-framework/README.md

 ## ONNX model files

 These ONNX model weight files are different YOLOX-Nano versions used throughout our experiments.
-For the retrain models, we started the training using transfer learning from the original with KD model.
+For the retrained models, we started the training using transfer learning from the original with KD model.

 | Model name           | Knowledge Distillation  | Trained Model File                               |
 |:----------------------:|:-----:|:--------------------------------:|